Insurance coverage is mandatory. The City of

 Maximum flying height is 400 feet as mandated by both FAA and AMA.

-Flying is permitted between the hours of 6AM and one hour before sunset, 7 days a week.
+Flying is permitted between the hours of 6AM and a half-hour before sunset, 7 days a week.